Humulin U Side Effects

-Note: This document contains side effect information about insulin zinc extended.
-Some of the dosage forms listed on this page may not apply to the brand name Humulin U.
+Note: This page contains information about the side effects of insulin zinc extended.
+Some of the dosage forms included on this document may not apply to the brand name Humulin U.

-Some side effects of Humulin U may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Humulin U may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Rarely, people have allergic reactions to insulin.
 Seek emergency medical attention if you experience an allergic reaction (difficulty breathing; closing of the throat; swelling of the lips, tongue, or face; or hives).

 The side effects of insulin therapy result mostly from blood sugar levels that are either too high or too low.
 You should be familiar with the symptoms of both high and low blood sugar levels and know how to treat both conditions.
 Also, be sure your family and close friends know how to help you in an emergency.